If you have a good nonstick pan, then these flatbreads are easy to make, and good. They can be used in any recipe that calls for crepes or tortillas.

 - Cook the crepe until it looks cooked through and the edges start to curl up a little bit.

-- Use a silicone spatula to flip the crepe to cook the other side.
+- Use a giant silicone spatula to flip the crepe to cook the other side.

 - Gently press down and rotate the crepe with the spatula.